saurabh7521/Coincide/README.md

 - **'edge_detector.v'** : Detects transitions in an input signal, specifically rising or falling edges, depending on its configuration.
 When an edge is detected, the module generates a brief pulse on its output (a high input for 1 clock cycle), which is used to trigger subsequent actions in the design.
 - **'pipeline.v'** : This module introduces a configurable delay to an input signal by passing it through a series of flip-flops, effectively synchronizing the raw input signal with the rising edge of the FPGA clock to ensure a clean input signal.
 This module is crucial as it avoids metastability in the design.
 - **'timer.v'** : A custom timer with 1-bit output that is HIGH for one cycle when the timer reaches its maximum value.
 - **''uart_tx.v** : This module takes the pulse counts values of the inputs as well as coincident counts between the inputs and transmits them serially to the PC using UART communciation protocol.
+The 24-bit numbers are transmitted ten times every second.
+The PC sums up the 10 numbers to give a count per second.
+Additionally, this UART protocol implements a handshaking mechanism to avoid jitter.
 - **'reset_conditioner.v'** : Module ensuring a clean reset signal.
 - **'au_top.v'** : This module instantiates the ones above and integrates all the pieces for the functioning of the design as described below.